Jira project management might seem overwhelming at first, but it’s an robust tool track tasks, monitor progress, and enhance team collaboration.

 Planned vs. Actual Chart

 The Planned vs. Actual Chart provides a visual comparison of a team’s planned workload versus the actual time spent on tasks over a specific period.
-This chart helps managers quickly assess whether the team is over- or underutilized, spot inconsistencies in estimates, and adjust future planning to improve accuracy.
+This chart helps project managers quickly assess whether the team is over- or underutilized, spot inconsistencies in estimates, and adjust future planning to improve accuracy.
 By pulling data from Jira tickets, including original estimates, logged time, and remaining time, it offers a clear view of performance trends.

 Planned vs. Actual Report